 KILL (OR KILL BLIND): An oversize blind, usually twice the size of the big blind and doubling the limit.
 Sometimes a "half-kill" increasing the blind and limits by fifty percent is used.
 A kill can be either voluntary or mandatory.
-The most common requirements of a mandatory kill are for winning two pots in a row at lowball and other games, or for scooping a pot in high-low split.
+The most common requirements of a mandatory kill are for winning two pots in a row, or for scooping a pot in high-low split.